-The chemicals that give rise to concern besides nicotine, are the various flavorings.
-Most of the ingredients used to flavor e-juice is meant to be ingested, not inhaled.
-There have also been studies done that point towards some flavorings being harmful.
+The chemicals that give rise to concern besides nicotine, are the various flavourings.
+Most of the ingredients used to flavour e-juice is meant to be ingested, not inhaled.
+There have also been studies done that point towards some flavourings being harmful.

-No you aren’t going to get all of these flavorings in a single bottle of e-juice, but this list is more of an example to show that vaping isn’t completely free of risk.
+No, you aren’t going to get all of these flavourings in a single bottle of e-juice, but this list is more of an example to show that vaping isn’t completely free of risk.
 It’s still less dangerous than smoking, however.

 Without beating around the bush, it’s going to be far less expensive for you to buy e-liquid than it is to buy a pack of cigarettes.
 At around $20 per pack of the cheap stuff, you can easily afford two 120ml bottles of bulk e-juice for around the same price.

 The difference?
-240ml worth of e-juice is going to last even the heaviest of vapers at least a month of continuous use.
-A pack isn’t going to last anywhere even close to week even for moderate smokers.
-That being said, it’s going to cost you a little more to purchase a vape device in comparison to a lighter.
-Still, most entry level devices of good quality will only cost you $30 or $40 to get started.
+240ml worth of e-juice will last even the heaviest vapers for at least a month of continuous use.
+A pack isn’t going to last anywhere even close to week, even for moderate smokers.
+That being said, it will cost you a little more to purchase a vape device than a lighter.
+Still, most entry-level devices of good quality will only cost you $30 or $40 to get started.

 Besides e-liquid, there’s another consumable that you have to worry about.
-For those of you with pen or pod style devices, you’ll have to shell out for proprietary coils or pods for around $15 to $20 per pack of 4-6.
-It’s still going to be significantly cheaper than buying biweekly cartons for both types of devices, even if non-refillable pods will end up costing you way more than vape pen coils.
+For those of you with pen or pod-style devices, you’ll have to shell out for proprietary coils or pods for around $15 to $20 per pack of 4-6.
+It will still be significantly cheaper than buying biweekly cartons for both types of devices, even if non-refillable pods will cost way more than vape pen coils.

 I’ll be straight with you, this is a difficult topic to cover.
 Primarily because smoking and vaping give very different feelings of contentment.
-If you’ve been smoking for a long time, you won’t be getting anywhere near the same feeling of satisfaction from vaping as you would a cigarette.
+If you’ve been smoking for a long time, you won’t get anywhere near the same satisfaction from vaping as you would a cigarette.

-Not at first at least, even if you’ve properly regulated your nicotine dosage to match what you’d get with a cigarette.
+Not, at first, at least, even if you’ve correctly regulated your nicotine dosage to match what you’d get with a cigarette.

-You know that you’re getting nicotine, your brain realizes the scratch is being itched, but it won’t feel the same.
+You know that you’re getting nicotine, your brain realises the scratch is being itched, but it won’t feel the same.
 The throat hit is going to be subtly different, vapor in the lungs doesn’t feel quite the same as smoke, and you’ll have a difficult time knowing when to stop vaping at first.
-You’ll even have to pull on a vape differently depending on whether it’s meant for mouth to lung (MTL) or a direct lung (DL) style of draw.

 The best tip I can give you is to make the vaping experience as similar to smoking as you can for the first two or three weeks.
-Use a sufficiently high nicotine dosage, get a device designed for MTL drawing, purchase tobacco or menthol flavor e-juice, and even time yourself to coincide with a cigarette break.
+Use a sufficiently high nicotine dosage, get a device designed for MTL draw, purchase tobacco or menthol flavour e-juice, and even time yourself to coincide with a cigarette break.